 48. Change the world.
 It may seem like a lofty goal for you right now, but your business really could change the world.

 49. Resources are plentiful.
-With the dominance of the Internet, it’s easier than ever to find the resources you need, including startup capital, loans, grants, and even mentors.
+With the dominance of the Internet, it’s easier than ever to find resources you need, including startup capital, loans, grants and even mentors.

 50. There’s nothing stopping you.
 What’s really keeping you from being an entrepreneur?
 Of course there are risks, but there’s nothing forcing you not to take them.